etherlabsio/terraform-aws-alb-ecs/README.md

 # terraform-aws-alb-ecs
-Terraform module for aws ecs service
+Terraform module for aws ecs with dynamic port mapping for alb